Nathan Phelps: Career as activist, speaker, and author

 Phelps later moved to rural British Columbia, Canada, and currently lives in Calgary, Alberta.
 He is the executive director of the Centre for Inquiry Calgary, a secular organization that educates and advocates reason and science.
 He also serves on the board of directors of Recovering from Religion, which offers education and practical support for people leaving religious communities.

 Phelps is an active public speaker and appears at events designed to promote the ideas of atheism, skepticism, and secularism.
 He has spoken at numerous Gay Pride events and describes himself as an "LGBT activist".
 He emphasises his work raising awareness of child abuse related to religion and its legal status and has published articles on this topic.

 Phelps is known for his criticism of the Westboro Baptist Church through literature, interviews, public speaking at atheist conventions, and his website.
 He states that his father physically abused him and the other Phelps children, and he believes that the church was an organization for his father to "vent his rage and anger."
+Nathan has been speaking out against the Westboro Baptist Church as early as 2006.

 As of 2014, Phelps was working on a book called Leaving Westboro: Escaping America's Most Hated Church & Family.
 In the same year, he made a widely reported announcement that his father was terminally ill, and also that Phelps had been "excommunicated" from his own church during 2013.
 Phelps' father died of natural causes shortly before midnight on March 19, 2014.
 The Recovering from Religion organization released a statement on behalf of Phelps, who is on their board of directors, about his father's death.
 He is currently an Emeritus Board Member of Recovering From Religion and executive director for the Center For Inquiry in Calgary.